typelevel/Laika/docs/using-laika/structure.md

   This means it should not have a `{{document.content}}` reference like normal templates, but may use any of the other template features.
-The result of processing will be copied to the output directory alongside the transformed markup documents.
+The result of processing will be copied to the output directory (with the `.dynamic` part stripped from its name) alongside the transformed markup documents.
 * `*.git`, `*.svn`: these directories will be ignored
 * all other files: treated as static files and copied to the output directory unmodified.